yoeran/e-missions.nl/src/custom-data/topics/en/email.md

     todo: Avoid sending versions of collaborative documents back and forth.
 Work in shared documents instead.
   - tip: Reduce Attachment Size
-    explanation: You can already reduce, convert and down­sample the size of your attachement while saving.
+    explanation: You can  reduce, convert and down­sample the size of your attachement in the saving settings.
 For most cases, it still fits the purpose of reading, collaborating or improving.
 Only if you want to have a file (large-scale) printed, you should take into account the required resolutions.
 Compressing would also makes it more easily to share via e-mail and is not too large on the web sites.
     todo: Minimize the size of your attachments by sending image compressed PDFs or